dominiccoey/essays/baumol/index.md

 It is dangerous to transfer our ordinary intuitions about what a zero growth world looks like to a post-AI hypothetical.
 Zero growth in the sense of "more or less the current economy, but on the verge of recession" and in the sense of "incredible abundance in all products of intelligence, so labor is reallocated to other unproductive sectors" are very different things.

 [^3]: A natural counter is "even if the instantaneous growth rate falls to zero, its time-integral still tracks welfare, so long-run living standards are accurately reflected in GDP.”
 That's certainly more reasonable, but it requires homothetic preferences (from classic index-number results, e.g. [here](https://www.cambridge.org/core/books/abs/essays-in-the-theory-and-measurement-of-consumer-behaviour-in-honour-of-sir-richard-stone/economic-theory-of-index-numbers-a-survey/52A45638278E8E4F9B35E3BD120F48E5)).
-And that’s before the further gap between GDP and welfare induced by mismeasured quality or new goods.
+And that’s before the further gap between GDP and welfare induced by mismeasured quality or new goods, which may be exacerbated by rapid transformation in some sectors.

 ## Substitutability is not fixed.
 It's affected by innovation!